flon-io/meta/glossary.md

 ### flon execution unit (feu)

-A pair listener + dispatcher and their executors and invokers.
+A pair listener + dispatcher and their executors and taskers.

 ### flon execution group (feg)